AndreiCostinescu/AndreiUtils/README.md

 add_executable(TestAndreiUtils main.cpp)
 target_link_libraries(TestAndreiUtils ${AndreiUtils_LIBRARY})
 ```
-Check the [Library Components](#markdown-header-library-components) section for all available components of the library.
+Check the [Library Components](#markdown-header-library-components) section for all available components of the library. <br>
 There's no need for including the include directories of ```AndreiUtils``` explicitly; by linking to ```${AndreiUtils_LIBRARY}``` the include directories are automatically set correctly.

 ### Library Components